-In this post, I’ll share with you how my dear friend who is a farmer (grows olive trees for olive oil production) takes care of fruit trees during the winter by prinnung them.
+In this post, I’ll share with you how my dear friend who is a farmer (grows olive trees for olive oil production) takes care of fruit trees during the winter by pruning them.
 I was lucky enough to visit my home country Israel during the winter and watch and learn from this man who has many years of experience.
-Here is how to prune fruit trees!
+Here is how to prune fruit trees to keep them small!

 We moved to our country home almost a year and a half ago.
 One of the things I was so excited about was that in the backyard are a few old fruit trees.